What Bugs Eat Magnolia Trees?

 Leaf Miner

-After a while, small larvae hatch and begin to eat the leaves from the inside, making tunnels in the leaf blade.
+After a while, tiny larvae hatch and eat the leaves from the inside, making tunnels in the leaf blade.

 As a result of their activity, chaotic patterns of light green color appear on the leaves.
 Heavily damaged leaves turn yellow and dry out.